Fears for care to help elderly live at home

 "Inevitably people will have to pay more towards the care they receive; the level of fees councils pay for services will be reviewed and in some places eligibility criteria, which define who is able to get a service, might have to be changed," he said.

-"Until the full impact is known in December of the final amount of resource that will be available to each council, it will be difficult to calculate just how tough some of the decisions will have to be."'Quality of life'
+"Until the full impact is known in December of the final amount of resource that will be available to each council, it will be difficult to calculate just how tough some of the decisions will have to be."

 Care services minister Paul Burstow said the extra £2bn would mean no council needed to reduce access to social care.